kirbah/ai-architecture-blueprints/patterns/04-the-planning-pattern/README.md

 **The core principle of the Planning Pattern is to architect a system where an AI first decomposes a complex, high-level goal into a sequence of executable steps, transforming an unpredictable, black-box process into a transparent, auditable, and reliable workflow.**

+**Business Outcome:** Increases the success rate of complex AI agent projects by making their behavior predictable, auditable, and easier to debug, transforming them from high-risk R&D into reliable assets.

 ---

 ### The Problem